 Nothing in this Article shall be construed to require that an offered training is mandatory.

-The District shall create a communication to its building level leaders and other administrative positions involved in scheduling or implementing District-initiated and building-initiated trainings that explains the availability of payment under Section 11.16.1 and the procedures for requesting such payment.
+Prior to making such professional development offerings, Learning Services shall create a District-wide communication that explains the availability of payment under Section 11.16.1, and the procedures for requesting such payment.